BenjiJackson1/startup/notes.md

 elements that are included.
 These follow a hierarchical structure with different layers.
 It is easy to incorporate media and links into HTML as well.
 Each element is contained within a <> and a </>.
 This syntax is seen throughout the HTML file.

+### HTML Input
+While it is not the most modern approach, HTML does allow for basic input intake that can used on a webpage.
+There are sevearl different manners in which to do this, including checkboxes, radios, color selectors, file selection and more!